willpatton/HackDMC/README.md

 * Initialize the database using the .sql in /sql

 Data policy
-The .sql schema is contains a sample of data.
+The .sql schema contains a small sample of data.
-24GB JSON of real world MTConnect machine data not included.
+24GB of real world MTConnect machine data (not included).

 #Unfinished